-- Do not expose the camera to direct sunlight.
+- Do not hold the camera by taking hold of the LCD monitor. - Do not expose the camera to direct sunlight.
 If sunlight is focused on a nearby object, it may cause a fire.
 When you must place the camera under direct sunlight, attach the lens cap. - Images may trail across on the LCD monitor in a cold location.
 This is not a malfunction.
 When turning on the camera in a cold location, the LCD monitor may become temporarily dark.
 When the camera warms up, the monitor will function normally. - Do not press against the LCD monitor.
 The monitor may be discolored and that may cause a malfunction.